Made in Milwaukee: Barbicide and Lucky Tiger

 Amazingly, many of those exact same formulations exist today.

 Now, Lucky Tiger, which was bought by BlueCo Brands in 2012 and relocated to Milwaukee, exists as two lines: its Barbershop Classics and Premium Products.

 BlueCo, of course, is the company that makes Barbicide, the blue liquid you see at every barbershop, everywhere.

 "They were located in Brooklyn," says sales director Brenda Leckie.
 "King Research was owned by the King family, and when Ben King decided to get out of the business, his sons didn't want it so he sold it.
 Kevin Schuele, who is from Milwaukee, purchased the company in 2006 and moved it."

 Six years later, he added Lucky Tiger to the portfolio.

 Says Leckie, "That's the reason we thought the company was a good fit – because we have the connections in the industry.
 Both are vintage brands, and have same kind of feel."

 The Barbershop Classics, according to Leckie, are designed to be used in the barber shop.
-And old-school barbering, along with scents like bay rum, are making a comeback, she says.
+Some of those classics are now discontinued, but scents like bay rum are making a comeback, she says.

 "We're a heritage brand that people seem to remember," says Leckie.
 "It takes them back to their childhood.
 I know when we first bought the line and I smelled the bay rum … oh my gosh.
 It's my grandfather."